EnviroDIY/Arduino-SDI-12/README.md

 ### Renaming Notice<!-- {#mainpage_rename} -->

+> [!IMPORTANT]
-**As of version 2.0.0 this library was renamed from "Arduino-SDI-12" to simply "SDI-12" to comply with requirements for inclusion in the Arduino.cc's IDE and Library Manager.**
+> **As of version 2.0.0 this library was renamed from "Arduino-SDI-12" to simply "SDI-12" to comply with requirements for inclusion in the Arduino.cc's IDE and Library Manager.**

 [//]: # ( @tableofcontents )